- Terms of Home Loan

-- On an average, the fee ranges from 0.5% to 2% of loan amount.
+- On average, the fee ranges from 0.5% to 2% of the loan amount.

 - Though it seems like a small percentage, it can add considerable weight to your home loan costs.

-- Several banks offer schemes wherein they waive off processing fee, to attract more customers.
+- Several banks offer schemes wherein they waive off processing fees, to attract more customers.

 - So while choosing a bank, it is advisable to opt for one which offers the lowest or no processing and administrative fees.